 It is extremely important to inspect your rental car before you sign any paperwork and start driving, for your own security.
 Croatians generally are very friendly, hospitable people.

 But that isn’t to say that a minority of scam artists don’t exist practically everywhere in the world.
-To mitigate even the faintest possibility of finding yourself in the situation where you return the car and there is a dispute about the condition, always inspect the vehicle first.
+To mitigate even the faintest possibility of finding yourself in a situation where you return the car and there is a dispute about the condition, always inspect the vehicle first.

 Do an inspection while the rental company staff member is there to ensure that everything looks A-ok.
 You may also want to consider taking photos of the interior and exterior.